ddervs/ddervs.github.io/README.md

 - [Weak Modular Product of Bipartite Graphs, Bicliques and Isomorphism.](https://scirate.com/arxiv/1707.05179)
     - A *graph product* is a particular way of combining two graphs to form a larger graph, with edges on the larger graph being present only if certain conditions are satisfied by the edges in the two smaller graphs.
-    - A *bipartite graph* is a graph whose vertices can be coloured in such a way that no adjacent vertices have the same colour with only two colours.
+    - A *bipartite graph* is a graph whose vertices can be coloured in such a way that no adjacent vertices have the same colour, using only two colours.
     - *Graph isomorphism* is the problem if determining if two graphs are the same (i.e. have the same edges) up to a relabelling of the vertices.
-Doing this for bipatite graphs is as hard as for the general case.
+Doing this for bipartite graphs is as hard as for the general case.
 This is an interesting problem because in practise it's easy, but no one can find a generically 'fast' algorithm or prove that such an algorithm doesn't exist.
 Usually we know one way or the other.

 - [Quantum Inspired Algorithms For Graph Matching (Master's Thesis).](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/GraphKernels.pdf)
-    - A *graph kernel* is a certain kind of function that takes two graphs and outputs a number that tells you how similar they are.
+    - A *graph kernel* is a function that takes two graphs and outputs a number that tells you how similar they are.
     - A *quantum walk* describes the motion of a quantum particle on a graph structure and is used in many quantum algorithms.
 This work is a classical algorithm using the mathematics describing a quantum walk.
     - The task of *graph classification* is a machine learning task where we are given a large number of graphs, each with a known label, say `yes` or `no`.
 Then, given all this data the computer's job is to classify new graphs as `yes`/`no` as quickly and accurately as possible.